l7mp/stunner/doc/WHY.md

   servers.
 But why not putting the NAT-traversal facilities right into your Kubernetes cluster and share the same facility for the client and the server side?

-* **Nodes might not even have a public IP address.** There are lots of locked-down hosted Kubernetes offerings (e.g., GKE private clusters) where nodes run without a public IP address for security purposes.
+* **Kubernetes nodes might not even have a public IP address.** There are lots of locked-down hosted Kubernetes offerings (e.g., GKE private clusters) where nodes run without a public IP address for security purposes.
 This then precludes the host-networking trick.
 But even if nodes are publicly available, many Kubernetes services simply disable host-networking all together (e.g., [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview)) exactly because it is such an intrusive hack.